 The Expect Respect Program has been implemented in the Austin, Texas Public Schools for over 20 years and has been evaluated by the Center for Disease Control (CDC).
 Trainers from the Austin program provided training to 25 Melrose school and community counselors in the summer of 2014.

 Students at Melrose High School and Melrose Veterans Memorial Middle School can be referred to the groups by a teacher, guidance counselor, school, nurse, school psychologist or parent.
-For more information on the Expect Respect Support Groups, please contact John Buxton, Administrator for Counseling and Student Services for the Melrose Public Schools.
+For more information on the Expect Respect Support Groups, please contact Fran LoGrasso, Administrator for Counseling and Student Services for the Melrose Public Schools.